Snowden disclosures: December

-The Tailored Access Operations (TAO) division of the NSA intercepted the shipping deliveries of computers and laptops in order to install spyware and physical implants on electronic gadgets.
-This was done in close cooperation with the FBI and the CIA.
-NSA officials responded to the Spiegel reports with a statement, which said: "Tailored Access Operations is a unique national asset that is on the front lines of enabling NSA to defend the nation and its allies.
-[TAO's] work is centred on computer network exploitation in support of foreign intelligence collection."

-In a separate disclosure unrelated to Snowden, the French Trésor public, which runs a certificate authority, was found to have issued fake certificates impersonating Google in order to facilitate spying on French government employees via man-in-the-middle attacks.

 2014

 January

 The NSA is working to build a powerful quantum computer capable of breaking all types of encryption.
 The effort is part of a US$79.7 million research program known as "Penetrating Hard Targets".
-It involves extensive research carried out in large, shielded rooms known as Faraday cages, which are designed to prevent electromagnetic radiation from entering or leaving.
+It involves extensive research carried out in large, shielded rooms that act as Faraday cages, designed to prevent electromagnetic radiation from entering or leaving.
 Currently, the NSA is close to producing basic building blocks that will allow the agency to gain "complete quantum control on two semiconductor qubits".
 Once a quantum computer is successfully built, it would enable the NSA to unlock the encryption that protects data held by banks, credit card companies, retailers, brokerages, governments and health care providers.

 According to The New York Times, the NSA is monitoring approximately 100,000 computers worldwide with spy software named Quantum.
 Quantum enables the NSA to conduct surveillance on those computers on the one hand, and can also create a digital highway for launching cyberattacks on the other hand.
 Among the targets are the Chinese and Russian military, but also trade institutions within the European Union.
-The NYT also reported that the NSA can access and alter computers which are not connected with the internet by a secret technology in use by the NSA since 2008.
-The prerequisite is the physical insertion of the radio frequency hardware by a spy, a manufacturer or an unwitting user.
+The NYT also reported that the NSA can access and alter computers that are not connected to the internet using a secret technology in use by the NSA since 2008.
+The prerequisite is the physical insertion of the radio frequency hardware by a spy, a manufacturer, or an unwitting user.
 The technology relies on a covert channel of radio waves that can be transmitted from tiny circuit boards and USB cards inserted surreptitiously into the computers.
 In some cases, they are sent to a briefcase-size relay station that intelligence agencies can set up miles away from the target.
 The technology can also transmit malware back to the infected computer.

-Channel 4 and The Guardian revealed the existence of Dishfire, a massive database of the NSA that collects hundreds of millions of text messages on a daily basis.
+Channel 4 and The Guardian revealed the existence of Dishfire, a massive database of the NSA that collects hundreds of millions of text messages daily.
 GCHQ has been given full access to the database, which it uses to obtain personal information of Britons by exploiting a legal loophole.

 Each day, the database receives and stores the following amounts of data: